vjsrinivas/eureca_face/README.md

 ## Folder Structure

 - The direct children folders represent just the raw source codes from the detectors.
-I will have to take them apart and run them seperately inside the folder `eureca_face`.
+I will have to take them apart and run them separately inside the folder `eureca_face`.
 - `eureca_face` will contain all the major code that can/will be runnable from a fresh installation.
 It will hold the evaluation results and processed information.
 - `WIDERFACE` folder will hold ALL of the preprocessed images